jroland01/uservalue-website/app/contents/international-user-tests.md

 International Testing with UX Fellows and Uservalue brings several benefits :

-* Our large international network covers almost every continent (Americas, EMEA, Asia Pacific) and most major markets.
+* Our large international network covers almost every continent (Americas, <acronym title='Europe, the Middle East and Africa'>EMEA</acronym>, Asia Pacific) and most major markets.
 * From getting a quote to getting your results, the process is very simple and cost effective, with a single point of contact nearest to you.</li>
 * Our network comprises some of the Top UX consultancies in each country, with trained user experience experts who provide the highest quality of user research and testing.</li>